eman-cickusic/eman-cickusic/README.md

-# Eman Čičkušić | Principal Cloud & Data Engineer
+# Eman Čičkušić | Cloud & Data Engineer

 **Mission: To build and automate production-grade, zero-trust cloud infrastructure that is secure, scalable, and cost-efficient by default.
 I specialize in GCP, Infrastructure-as-Code with Terraform, and event-driven serverless architectures.**